ĂŰĚŇTV

 : Guests share discoveries of “dead ideas”—ideas that are not true but that are often widely believed and embedded in the pedagogical choices we make.
 Hosted by Catherine Ross, CTL, Columbia University

 : Offers research-based teaching tips to boost your creativity and motivation hosted by Magna Publications.
-Current episode: Streamline Your Teaching and Workload with A.I.
+Current episode: From concept to practice: Implementing liquid syllabi in higher ed

 with Derek Bruff: Aimed at faculty to help them develop foundational teaching skills and explore new ideas in teaching.